PhD(IEE-RUB,Germany)

 Tel: 91-22-2552 5419

-Dr. Tripura was awarded the Brot für die Welt Development Scholarship to support his doctoral research.
-At TISS, he teaches Bachelor of Social Work (BSW) and postgraduate courses focusing on tribal studies and is also available for supervising PhD research projects.
+Dr. Tripura was awarded the Brot für die Welt Development Scholarship to pursue his doctoral research at Germany.
+At TISS, currently, he teaches Bachelor of Social Work (BSW) and MA students focusing on tribal studies and supervises PhD research projects.

-Dr. Tripura is also an active member of several academic and advocacy organizations, including Tribal Intellectual Collective India, LAYA Resource Center for Adivasis, United Tiprasa Forum, and the British Association for South Asian Studies.
+Dr. Tripura is also an editorical board memeber of "Journal of Tribal Intellectual Collective India", an active member of several academic and advocacy organizations, including Tribal Intellectual Collective India, LAYA Resource Center for Adivasis, United Tiprasa Forum, and the British Association for South Asian Studies.

 ORCiD id: